 “DeMarcus, would you like to explain why you did that?”

-Mr. Rawlings’ voice was calm, and he softened it even more as he spoke to DeMarcus.
+Mr. Rawlings voice was calm, and he spoke even softer as he spoke to DeMarcus.
 The boy met his eyes and shook his head.

 Mr. Rawlings nodded.
 “I understand that DeMarcus is reluctant to speak in front of a roomful of adults.
 I do understand.
 I was like that as a teenager, too.
 DeMarcus has it even worse than I did; he finds it difficult to face an adult when they’re angry with him or even talking in a stern voice.
 He finds it almost impossible to speak up when a group of adults is watching him.”

 Mr. Rawlings stopped to look around the room again, and his eyes stopped on Ruth Hayes.
 “Ms. Hayes, would you label the tone of your discussion with DeMarcus in your office as stern?
 Or perhaps even angry?”

 Ms. Hayes sat up straighter and opened her mouth, but Mr. Rawlings stopped her with a short, “All I want is a yes or no, please, Ruth.
 I don’t need a lecture.”

 Ms. Hayes scowled, but, seeing Mr. Rawlings less-than-friendly expression, cut her intended answer to a brief, “Yes.”